vincentmakes/ComfoSense-Touch/README.md

 * Specifically the Waveshare ESP32S3 4 inch Touch display Dev Board (contains an embedded CAN transceiver): https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4

-See Power section for more details, but tldr; the device can be installed in place of the ComfoSense controller
+See Power section for more details, but tldr; the device can be installed in place of the ComfoSense controller.

 ## How to use : Flashing the firmware in the ESP32 development board